7422nj/7422NJ_Pritam_JavaMidterm/README.md

 # 7422NJ_Pritam_JavaMidterm
-# The best way to predict the future is to create it.
+# The Best Way to Predict The Future is to Create it.